NeurodataWithoutBorders/nwbwidgets/README.md

 # nwb-jupyter-widgets
-Jupyter Widgets for NWB files
+Jupyter Widgets for NWB files.
+This repo defines a structure for navigating the hierarchical structure with widgets in a jupyter notebook.
+It is designed to work out-of-the-box with NWB:N 2.0 files and to be easy to extend.
+Currently most of the visualizations are pretty rudimentary, and we would be happy to work with anyone interested in implementing visualizations.

 authors: Matt McCormick (matt.mccormick@kitware.com) and Ben Dichter (bdichter@lbl.gov)